March 2 , 2022

 Even when the bar complaint survives the bureaucracy of the bar and even when disciplinary committees find fault with the offending lawyer, amazingly there is a process in which the offending attorney is given the opportunity to pay a few dollars and take a Mickey Mouse bar course or two on whatever he did wrong and start with a clean slate all over again!
 There will be no indication on his bar record that any discipline was even considered.
 There will be no record of the complaint.
 There will be no record of anything and it will appear as though the lawyer is as pure as the driven snow.

-As a result of a Freedom of Information request to the Florida Bar we have had access to 10 years of bar disciplinary records.
+As a result of a Freedom of Information request to the Florida Bar, in 2015 we had access to 10 years of bar disciplinary records.
 During that time there were only 73 “actions” by the bar against attorneys who refer to themselves as practicing Elderlaw or RPPTL law.
 It should be noted that during this time, the number of attorneys overall in the state of Florida varied from 89,000 to nearly 100,000.
 Most of these actions were nothing more than a slap on the wrist although a handful did result in meaningful discipline.

 But what was amazing is the fact that of all of these disciplinary actions not a single one involved probate matters.
 Since a number of us have filed our complaints against offending attorneys it would appear that either they were dismissed as invalid or mediated out.